 Zanzibar Island, Tanzania

 “Off the coast of Tanzania in East Africa, endless white sand beaches sink into crystal blue waters,” says Makepeace.
 “This relaxing getaway has some of the most beautiful sunsets you’ll ever see!”
 The Island is also known for its spices, so be prepared to indulge in fresh, local seafood full of flavor.
 “Visit the waterfront night markets in Stone Town for the best Zanzibar food,” she suggests.
 Spend your days watching the traditional wooden dhows sail by, or get a little adventure on a day trip to Mnemba Atoll.
-“For a low price, you can cruise around the island, sunbathing and snorkelling, and dine on a delicious afternoon barbecue,” Makepeace says.
+“For a low price, you can cruise around the island, sunbathing and snorkeling, and dine on a delicious afternoon barbecue,” Makepeace says.
 For a mix of relaxation and nightlife (and affordable accommodations), stay in Kendwa on the western side of the island.

-Yes, this Italian hotspot can also be budget friendly!
+Yes, this Italian hotspot can also be budget-friendly!
 “If you’re looking to indulge, Tuscany is full of fabulous food and timeless, rustic beauty,” says Makepeace.
 Fly to Rome or Milan instead of Florence to save on airfare, then rent a car and make the three to four hour drive through rolling hills and crumbling castles.
 “Instead of a hotel, stay at a rural villa,” Makepeace suggests.
 “You’ll be able to cook for yourselves using the fabulous local produce and cheap wine!”
 Take a trip to Chianti, with a picnic in tow, or stop at Casamonti Estates for delicious wine and food.
 “Be sure to taste the legendary Cinta Sinese pork!” says Makepeace.
 And make time for a visit to the natural hot water pools in Saturnia, Bagno Vignoni, Petriolo, or San Filippo for a little thermal therapy.

 Railay Bay, Thailand